-The Leader has overall responsibility for Executive decision-making powers and the delivery of the Council services and is elected by the Council for a four -year term at the Council's annual meeting after elections.
-The Leader appoints annually Councillors to the Cabinet and the Cabinet Panels. - one of whom is to be his or her deputy leader - and decide on the scope of their respective functions/portfolios.
+The Leader has overall responsibility for Executive decision-making powers and the delivery of the Council services and is elected by the Council for a four-year term at the Council's annual meeting after elections.
+The Leader annually appoints Councillors to the Cabinet and the Cabinet Panels - one of whom is to be their deputy leader - and decide on the scope of their respective functions/portfolios.

-When Key Decisions are to be discussed or made, these are published in the list of Key Decisions insofar as they can be anticipated.
-If these Key Decisions are to be discussed at a meeting of the Cabinet, this will generally be open for the public to attend except where personal or confidential matters are being discussed.
+Meetings of the Cabinet will generally be open for the public to attend except where personal or confidential matters are being discussed.

 The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Full Council to decide.
+Further details on the role of the Cabinet can be found in Part 2 Article 6 of this Constitution.
+Details of the areas of responsibilities held by the Cabinet Members and the powers and duties of the Committees/Sub-Committees can be found in Part 3 of this Constitution.